Skip to main content

 Guinea

-The land issue, closely linked to natural resources, is a major challenge for economic and social development in Guinea.
-However, various factors contribute to weakening access to land for communities in urban and rural areas.
+Land tenure issues, closely linked to natural resources, represent a major challenge for economic and social development in Guinea.
+However, various factors contribute to weakening community land access in urban and rural areas.
 In

 Colombia